Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 For Apple Users:

-Before reducing your dependence on your old email, verify:
+Before reducing dependence on your old email, verify:

-1. You can log into all important accounts with your new email
+1. You can log into important accounts with your new secure email

-The security of your email account relies heavily on how it’s protected:
+The security of your private email account relies heavily on protection:

 1. Create a truly strong password